john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

-# Lambdas and Fast Loops
+# Lambda and Looping Faster

 The goal of this lecture is to show you `map`, `filter`, and `reduce`.
 But before you can use these great tools, you will have to understand a couple of things first: `lambda` and `yield`.